Meta Materials Inc. (MMAT) Shares Up Despite Recent Market Volatility - News Heater

-Meta Materials Inc. (NASDAQ: MMAT)’s stock price has soared by 3.91 in relation to previous closing price of 0.19.
-Nevertheless, the company has seen a gain of 2.05% in its stock price over the last five trading days.
+Meta Materials Inc. (NASDAQ: MMAT)’s stock price has gone rise by 6.18 in comparison to its previous close of 0.21, however, the company has experienced a 21.49% increase in its stock price over the last five trading days.
 Barron’s reported on 10/29/21 that The Wrong Meta Stock Surged After Facebook’s Name Change.
 Just Don’t Call It a Mistake.

 Is It Worth Investing in Meta Materials Inc. (NASDAQ: MMAT) Right Now?

-compared to its average ratio and a 36-month beta value of 2.11.
-Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for MMAT is 2.11.
+Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Meta Materials Inc. (MMAT) is $1.35, which is $1.38 above the current market price.
-The public float for MMAT is 267.06M, and currently, short sellers hold a 17.86% ratio of that float.
-The average trading volume of MMAT on July 17, 2023 was 8.32M shares.
+The average price recommended by analysts for Meta Materials Inc. (MMAT) is $1.35, which is $1.12 above the current market price.
+The public float for MMAT is 267.06M and currently, short sellers hold a 17.86% of that float.
+On July 24, 2023, MMAT’s average trading volume was 7.75M shares.

 MMAT’s Market Performance

-Volatility was left at 7.28%, however, over the last 30 days, the volatility rate increased by 4.71%, as shares sank -11.57% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.40% upper at present.
+Volatility was left at 7.21%, however, over the last 30 days, the volatility rate increased by 8.60%, as shares surge +17.77% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.85% upper at present.

 Insider Trading